HanChenyue/Linear_Model_with_R/README.md

-My solutions for Linear Model with R (3rd edition).
+My solutions for Linear Model with R (3rd edition) by Julian J. Faraway.